 Activity 2: Tantalize Your Senses at the Saturday Night Market & Silver Temple

 As with most cities and towns in Thailand, you should experience the sights, sounds, tastes and smells of the Saturday Night Market in Chiang Mai.
 Of course the market itself is free, but I would have some cash handy and be prepared to negotiate for your goods.
 If you want to try some new foods, this is the place to give it a go.
 You will find many things to eat here that will stretch your comfort zone, but you will also find some comfort foods, even mini ice cream cones.

 The Market starts on Bumruung Buri Road, near the south gate (Chiang Mai Gate) of the old city, and runs along Wua Lai Road.
 They begin setting up about 4:30 or 5:00 pm and it will be buzzing until at least 10:00 pm.
 I would recommend arriving just before dusk, so you can also see the colors of the beautifully lit silver temple (Wat Sri Suphan), which is located at the far southwest end of the market.

 Activity 3: Quench Your Curiosity with a Monk Chat

-You will notice men in the orange-colored robes all around town and this will likely peak the curiosity of your kids and even the adults.
+During your visit to Chiang Mai with kids, you will notice men in the orange-colored robes all around town.
+This will no doubt peak the curiosity of your kids.
 Not to worry as many of the temples around offer a free Monk Chat for you.
 A monk chat can last 5 minutes or a couple of hours.
 It is a time when the monks are available for anyone to ask them anything.
 The chat we attended was very informal and we could ask whatever we liked.